moutella/joycon2mouse/README.md

 JoyCon 2's are fully supported, ProCon2 support in progress.
 Joysticks work fine, some buttons work fine.
 I don't have the hardware on hand so data is being given from other people.

+PROCON 2 PROGRESS:
+- Some buttons work (need more data)
+- Sticks work
+- Reported 0.5 second delay?
+Unsure if this is an issue with the code or not

 ---

 ## DEPENDENCIES